wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 <a target="_blank" href="https://au.linkedin.com/in/Nick Triantafillou">
-Australian</a> Nick Triantafillou (@xelfer) recorded 6 hours of videos that covers 60 lessons in
+Australian</a> Nick Triantafillou (@xelfer) for $99 provides 6 hours of videos covering 60 lessons in
 <a target="_blank" href="https://acloud.guru/learn/aws-certified-devops-engineer-professional">
-his course</a> which can be purchased separately for $99.
+his ACloud.guru course</a>.

 Mike Pfeiffer
-created at Pluralsight a series of video courses, one for each <strong>"domain" of the AWS Certified DevOps Engineer Professional exam:
+created at Pluralsight a series of video courses, one for each "domain" of the AWS Certified DevOps Engineer Professional exam:

 1. <a target="_blank" href="https://app.pluralsight.com/library/courses/continuous-delivery-automation-aws-certified-devops-engineer">
 Continuous Delivery and Process Automation</a> 4h 16m Apr 28, 2016